-Nurses selected for Practice Assessment will have their Learning Plan and assessment results reviewed by a Peer Assessor.
-A Peer Assessor is a College-assigned nurse with an in-depth understanding of College practice standards and guidelines and QA requirements.
+If you are selected for Practice Assessment, a Peer Assessor will review your Learning Plan and assessment results.
+A Peer Assessor is a College-assigned nurse with an in-depth understanding of our practice standards, guidelines and QA requirements.
 The Peer Assessor will write a report for the QA Committee.
-You will be sent a copy of the report.
+You will receive a copy of this report.

 How can I link my employer performance evaluation to the QA Program?

 The College encourages nurses to share the requirements of the QA Program with their employers.
-They can link the regulatory requirements with their employer performance assessments.
-The Learning Plan allows you to develop your learning goals based on your practice reflection and learning needs.
+You can link regulatory requirements with your employer performance assessments.
+Use the Learning Plan to develop your learning goals based on your practice reflection and learning needs.
 You can also incorporate the learning needs or activities in your employer performance evaluation into your Learning Plan.

 Are there resources to help me with the QA Program requirements?

 Yes, the College has developed several resources to help you meet the requirements of the QA Program.
 Visit the QA Resources page for more information.